toneloc/stable-channels/README.md

 If your Lightning Node is running, you will need to stop your Lightning Node and restart it with the proper commands for dual-funded (or interactive) channels.

 You can do this with the following commands.
-These commands are written for testnet.

 Stop Lightning: `lightning-cli stop` or `lightning-cli --testnet stop`.

-Next, start your CLN node, or modify your config files, to enable dual-funding channels up to the amount you want to stablize or leverage.
+Next, start your CLN node, or modify your config files, to enable dual-funding channels up to the amount you want to stablize, or leverage.
 This will look like this

 ```bash
 lightningd --daemon --log-file=/home/ubuntu/cln.log --lightning-dir=/home/ubuntu/lightning --experimental-dual-fund --funder-policy=match --funder-policy-mod=100 --funder-min-their-funding=200000 --funder-per-channel-max=300000 --funder-fuzz-percent=0 --lease-fee-base-sat=2sat --lease-fee-basis=50 --experimental-offers --funder-lease-requests-only=false